nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

-Format: `find KEYWORD...`
+Format: `find KEYWORD...
 * The search is **case-insensitive**, i.e. `Joh` will match with `john` and `JOHN`.
-* The search is performed on the current displayed list of students.
+* The search is performed on the current displayed student list.
 * To clear the current search, use the `list` command.

 Examples:
 * `find John` will find students with **John** in their name (case-insensitive), i.e. **John Doe**, **John Brown**, **harry jOHn**, etc.
 * `find ben chris` will find students with either **ben** or a **chris** in their name, i.e. **chris ben**, **ChRIs wonders**, **bEn ten**, etc.
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>